mainlp/logme-nlp/README.md

 # LogME Framework

-Code for Evidence > Intuition: Transferability Estimation for Encoder Selection.
+Anonymized code for **Evidence > Intuition: Transferability Estimation for Encoder Selection**.

-The Logarithm of Maximum Evidence (LogME) can be used to assess pre-trained models for transfer learning: a pre-trained model with a high LogME value is likely to have good transfer performance (<a href="http://proceedings.mlr.press/v139/you21b/you21b.pdf">You et al., 2021</a>).
+This repository contains implementations to compute and evaluate the Logarithm of Maximum Evidence (LogME) on a wide variety of Natural Language Processing (NLP) tasks.
+It can be used to assess pre-trained models for transfer learning, where a pre-trained model with a high LogME value is likely to have good transfer performance (<a href="http://proceedings.mlr.press/v139/you21b/you21b.pdf">You et al., 2021</a>).

 ## Project Structure
 ```